openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/collections/collection_hashset.md

 ## Modifying HashSet

-HashSet is a mutable reference type that provides functions for adding and removing elements.
+HashSet is a mutable reference type that provides functionality for adding and removing elements.

 The mutability of HashSet is a particularly useful feature, allowing all references to the same HashSet instance to share identical elements and undergo unified modifications.

 To add a single element to a HashSet, use the add function.
-To add multiple elements simultaneously, use the `add(all!: Collection<T>)` function, which accepts another Collection of the same element type (e.g., Array).
-When an element doesn't exist, the add function performs the addition; when the element already exists in the HashSet, the add function has no effect.
+To add multiple elements simultaneously, use the `add(all!: Collection<T>)` function, which accepts another Collection type (such as Array) with the same element type.
+The add function performs the addition only when the element doesn't already exist in the HashSet.

 <!-- run -->